 This is in the back of the mind of every selling agent.

-They are in the middle doing their best to maintain their relationship with the buyer but also trying to achieve the highest possible price the your property.
+They are in the middle doing their best to maintain their relationship with the buyer but also trying to achieve the highest possible price for your property.

-Agents have their agency agreements audited all the time to see if there is any discrepancies that show collusion with buyers, nondisclosure, secret commissions, or getting the value of your property wrong.
+Agents have their agency agreements audited all the time to see if there are any discrepancies that show collusion with buyers, nondisclosure, secret commissions, or getting the value of your property wrong.

 They can be caught out very easily.

-This is why you don’t need to like your agent to trust them because they have no choice but to work in your best interest.
+This is why you don’t really need to like your agent, but you do need to trust them because they have no choice but to work in your best interest.

-You will always get a peak of interest in the first week.
+You will almost always get a peak of interest in the first week.

-Note; The advertised price is not your asking price it is just advertising (backed up by comparable sales of course).
+Remember… the advertised price is not your asking price, it is just advertising (backed up by comparable sales of course).

 Your selling price is completely different.

-Many sellers do not trust agents when they explain this and that is understandable with all the emotions around property and money.
+Many sellers do not believe agents when they explain this and that is understandable when they are driven and blinkered by emotion.

-But you really need to see it from a buyer’s perspective before you look at it from a seller’s perspective.
+The trick?
+See it from a buyer’s perspective before looking at it from a seller’s perspective.

 This concept can help you achieve above market price for your property, as agents are in the market every day.

-Remember the sale is not based on the advertised price but what others are prepared to pay when competing against one another, this is normally call a “market price”.
+Remember the sale is not based on the advertised price but on what others are prepared to pay when competing against one another, this is normally called a “market price”.

-I challenge you to look up the rules, laws and regulations agents have to work within.
+Note: I challenge you to look up the rules, laws, and regulations agents have to work within.

 This will help you have more confidence in your property transaction and dealing with agents and in turn, will help your property sale, or purchase, go much more smoothly.